Mathematics

 How Mathematics Is Taught

-Mathematics is taught daily using a Teaching for Mastery approach, following the White Rose Maths sequence of learning and supported by NCETM resources.
+Mathematics is taught daily using a Teaching for Mastery approach.
 Our teaching is underpinned by the Five Big Ideas of Mastery: coherence, representation and structure, variation, mathematical thinking and fluency.

 Key features of our approach include: